-The idea of operating lasers at low temperatures is not exactly new: the second laser in history already was a cryogenic one .
+The idea of operating lasers at very low temperatures is not exactly new: the second laser in history already was a cryogenic one .
 While this concept was originally used just because room-temperature operation was hard to achieve, a renewed interest in cryogenic operation for high-power lasers and amplifiers developed in the 1990s.

-In high-power laser sources, thermal effects such as depolarization loss, thermal lensing or even fracture of the laser crystal can be a real problem limiting the performance.
+In high-power solid-state laser sources, thermal effects such as depolarization loss, thermal lensing or even fracture of the laser crystal can be a real problem limiting the performance.
 A number of the detrimental thermal effects can be effectively suppressed by cryogenic cooling, meaning cooling of the gain medium to low temperatures such as 77 K (the temperature of liquid nitrogen) or even 4 K (liquid helium).
 The main effects of such cooling are:

 - The thermal conductivity of the gain medium is strongly increased, mainly because the mean free path length of phonons is increased.
 Therefore, temperature gradients are strongly decreased.
 As an example, the thermal conductivity of YAG increases by a factor of 7 when the temperature is reduced from 300 K to 77 K.